AdobeDocs/target-learn.en/help/mobile-v4/personalize-layouts.md

 ## Validate the Search Offer

-Select San Diego as your destination and search for available buses.
+Select "San Jose" as your "Departure" and "San Dieg" as your "Destination" and click the "Find Bus" button to search for available buses.
 On the results screen, you should see the "use filters" message.
 If you're a returning user after 30 days of inactivity, no message will appear here since default content is set for this location (which is blank):

 ![Validate Search Offer](assets/layout_search_validate.jpg)